 There are multiple steps in the financial aid application process.
 Students must file the Free Application for Federal Student Aid (FAFSA) after Oct.
 1st of each year to apply for aid for the upcoming year.
 We encourage students to apply by Buffalo State's priority filing deadline date.

 The FAFSA can be found on-line at fafsa.gov.
 To expedite this process, a student and the parent of a dependent student will need to have an FSA ID; apply at fsaid.ed.gov/npas/index.htm.
-The FSA ID serves as the electronic signature on official financial aid documents.
+The FSA ID serves as the electronic passport to federal student aid online.

-After submitting the FAFSA, a student will receive a Student Aid Report (SAR) from the federal processor.
-This form contains the data the student entered on the FAFSA.
-The Department of Education will send it to the student either by e-mail (3-5 days; if signature page used: 2 weeks) or postal mail (7-10 days; if signature page used: 2 weeks).
+After submitting the FAFSA, a student will receive a Student Aid Report (SAR). the SAR summarizes the information you provided on the FAFSA, and indicates the Expected Family Contribution (EFC).
 Students must review the SAR carefully for errors (the form highlights items that may need attention) and follow directions for making corrections.
-Students are encouraged to submit corrections promptly to avoid long delays in processing of application.
-Students should retain a copy of the SAR for their records.
+Students are encouraged to submit corrections promptly to avoid long delays in processing or application.
+Students should retain a copy of the SAR for their records